jesperolsson-se/sliding-window/README.md

 7 | 18 | 40 | 8 | 8 | 8 | 8
 8 | 26 | 72 | 40 | 8 | 8 | 8

+The code below (Python) illustrates our solution in a very basic style (procedural, hard-coded, etc.).
+In the first couple of rows, we initalize the values of each dimension.
+Then, we numerically calculate (and print) as many iterations as we're interested in.
+Finally, we obtain our answers simply by reading the values of our dimensions.

 ```
 adults = 2
 newborn = 0